olang-mirror/olang/docs/pages/hacking.md

 -------

 There are two layers of tests **integration** and **unit**.
-The integration test is going to execute the **0c** compiler and check if the generated binary acts as expected.
+The integration test is going to execute the **olang** compiler and check if the generated binary acts as expected.
 Unit tests will test C functions.

 For both unit and integration we use **munit** framework: